rubyforgood/human-essentials/docs/user_guide/bank/reports_annual_survey.md

 DRAFT USER GUIDE
 ## Annual Survey
 The annual survey contains information useful for completing the NDBN or Alliance for Period Supplies annual survey, but also for grant writing.
-Each year's annual survey becomes available January 1 of the following
+Each year's annual survey becomes available January 1 of the following year.

 ## How to get the report